Find Nursing Colleges

 Carrollton, Georgia

-Students from Georgia who attend University of West Georgia full time pay an average of $6,521 in tuition and fees.
-Out-of-state students pay an average of $17,576.
-On average, bachelor’s degree students take out $27,451 in loans while pursuing their degree.
+Students from Georgia who attend University of West Georgia full time pay an average of $5,941 in tuition and fees.
+Those students who come from outside the state pay an average of $16,996.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $23,882 in student loans.

 Full University of West Georgia Report

-You may have the opportunity to take online classes at ABAC Tifton.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 84% took at least some of their classes online.
+If you are interested in distance education, be sure to check with the school since ABAC Tifton does offer online classes for certain majors.
+Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 46% took at least some of their classes online.

 #16